JCGdev/secureNotepad/README.md

 [ Salt - IV - Ciphertext ]

-- In case of getting bytecode errors, compile it yourself on eclipse

 ## Setup

 When executing the program, an config file be created.
 It's stored in: